 Narrow Down Your Choice in 30 secs!

-As of this writing the bidet toilet seat line from Bio Bidet counts 13 (!) models.
+As of this writing Bio Bidet offers a dozen bidet seat models.
 Narrow down your choice very quickly and make your research easier by answering some simple questions.

 Good function and easy installation are sometimes hard things to balance.
 In this case, you are not faced with any uncomfortable dilemma.